xuzepei/imaging/README.md

    }
    ```

-2. Add to dependencies in build.gradle of app level
+2. Add to dependencies in build.gradle of app level:

    ```java
    dependencies {